teancom/codex/aws.md

 your Vault will remain permanently sealed.
 ```

-**Store these seal keys and the root token somewhere safe!!**
+**Store these seal keys and the root token somewhere secure!!**
-(A password manager like 1password is an excellent option here.)
+(A password manager like 1Password is an excellent option here.)

-Unlike the dev-mode dev-Vault we spun up at the very outset,
+Unlike the dev-mode _proto-Vault_ we spun up at the very outset,
 this Vault comes up sealed, and needs to be unsealed using three
 of the five keys above, so let's do that.